mayeco/patagonia/initialize.md

      ```

 8. **SUMMARY WHAT WAS DONE**
-   - Directory validated as empty and `.gitignore` configured for the chosen stack.
    - Prerequisites checked (language, package manager, tooling).
    - Versions verified via official sources and GitHub Releases.
    - Project initialized using the official generator/CLI and latest stable defaults.